emberjs/ember.js/FEATURES.md

   Implements RFC https://github.com/emberjs/rfcs/pull/38, adding support for routable components.

-* `ember-route-serializers`

-  Deprecates `Route#serialize` and introduces a `serialize` option to the router DSL as a replacement (as per the [Route Serializers RFC](https://github.com/emberjs/rfcs/blob/master/text/0120-route-serializers.md)).

 * `ember-runtime-computed-uniq-by`

   Introduces a computed and enumerable method "uniqBy" that allows creation of a new enumerable with unique values as  determined by the given property key.